CAIOAGRO0/pipeline_RNAseq/README.md

 wget https://github.com/souzajs/pipeline_pre-processing_RNAseq_data/archive/master.zip

 ii.
-Extract the files to your home folder directory (example: "/home/jean"):
+Extract the files to your home folder directory:

 Type in the terminal: